ysyk2021/the-power-of-agile-knowledge-sharing-encouraging-learning-and-development-across-teams-and/src/chapter-9-2.md

-Chapter: Balancing Agility with Ethics and Values
+Balancing Agility with Ethics and Values
 =================================================

 In today's fast-paced and dynamic working environment, agility has become a key driver of success for organizations.
 Agile methodologies promote flexibility, adaptability, and collaboration, enabling teams and departments to respond rapidly to changing market demands.
 However, it is crucial to strike a balance between agility and maintaining strong ethical standards and values within an organization.